 There turned out to be 3 stops named Porsmork and I had no idea which was the right one.
 I talked to the guide in the first mountain hut, he explained how the other two stops were further north and advised me to start walking here.
 I would probably reach the second hut before dark.
-I realized that 'before dark' didn't mean much here as the sun doesn't set at all.
+I realized that 'before dark' didn't mean much as the sun didn't set this time of year.
 I was glad I had brought hiking poles.
-The path went up and down very steeply and I felt top heavy due to my backpack.
-After a few kilometers I left the forest and arrived at the first challenge, there was a river to cross.
+The path went up and down very steeply and I was top heavy due to my backpack.
+After a few kilometers I left the forest and arrived at a large river.

-After the crossing I reached open plains surrounded by mountains which were really pretty.
-Every 20 minutes or so I would meet someone, and everyone was very friendly.
-After taking a break to drink the road became more deserted, likely because most people were walking only from bus stop to bus stop.
+After the crossing I reached open plains surrounded by beautiful mountains.
+About every 20 minutes I would meet someone and everyone was very friendly.
+After taking a break to drink, the trail became more deserted, likely because most people were walking only from bus stop to bus stop.

-I was pretty tired, but it would take another 1,5 hours to reach the next campsite.
+I was pretty tired from the previous two days, but need to walk for another 1,5 hours to reach the closest campsite.
 I climbed over a mountain and arrived at a bridge.
 Shortly after the road stopped and I needed to climb holding a rope.

-I estimated I had already walked 15 km by nhen, plus the 5 to the bus stop.
-That was a lot on my first day, carrying 24 kg of luggage, but now I at least knew what that was like.
-I had bruises on my hips from my backpack's hip belt and a sore back, but not as bad as I had expected.
+I estimated I had already walked 15 km by then, plus 5 km to the bus stop.
+That was a lot on my first day, carrying 24 kg of luggage.
+I had some bruises on my hips from my backpack's hip belt and a sore back, but not as bad as I had expected.
 After another climb I saw the mountain hut in the distance.

 The mountain hut

 The girl working there told me I could pitch my tent anywhere and pay when I wanted.
 I camped along a river so I had fresh water at hand.
-I decided to have a good meal of macaroni with ham and cheese.
-It tasted better than I expected and was pretty savory.
-It always feels great to have a good, warm meal after a long day of cycling or hiking.
-It had been warm today, about 20 degrees, but quickly cooled down at night.
+I made a meal of macaroni with ham and cheese, which tasted better than I had expected and was quite savory.
+It always felt great to have a good, warm meal after a long day of cycling or hiking.
+It had been around 20 degrees Celcius during the day, but quickly cooled down at night.

 The expedition meal 'macaroni with ham and cheese'

-After brushing my teeth I noticed I had no cell phone connection anymore.
-I worked on this story a bit before going to bed, tomorrow will be another tough day.
+After brushing my teeth I noticed I had no cell phone coverage anymore.
+I updated this story before going to bed, the following day would again be though.